جامعة النجاح الوطنية

 • 11216207

-In this course, we discuss the literature, tools, and techniques of printing, as well as the methods used to prepare artwork for printing or production.
-The course aims to familiarize students with the stages of preparing files for various types of printing.
-It covers the different types and standard sizes of paper, inks and their preparation, and the finishing stages of printing according to type and usage.
-Additionally, it introduces the terminology used in the field to create a common language between design and printing
+In this course, we discuss the literature, tools, and techniques of printing, as well as the methods used to prepare artwork for printing or production. the course aims to familiarize students with the stages of preparing files for various types of printing. it covers the different types and standard sizes of paper, inks and their preparation, and the finishing stages of printing according to type and usage. additionally, it introduces the terminology used in the field to create a common language between design and printing

 3

-This course provides a summary of the history and evolution of photography, as well as an introduction to all the artistic and technical tools and equipment used in various photography processes.
-The student will employ the vocabulary of visual language in the preparation of photographs, in preparation for using it in graphic work professionally.
+This course provides a summary of the history and evolution of photography, as well as an introduction to all the artistic and technical tools and equipment used in various photography processes. the student will employ the vocabulary of visual language in the preparation of photographs, in preparation for using it in graphic work professionally.

 1